grantcolley/blazor-solution-setup/README.md

  * **IdentityServer4** - an OpenID Connect and OAuth 2.0 framework for authentication.
  * **ASP.NET Core Web API** - for accessing data repositories by authenticated users.
  * **Razor Class Library** - for shared *Razor* components.
- * Class Libraries for shared code, models and interfaces.
+ * Class Libraries - a core library for shared classes and interfaces, a services library and a repository library.

 The following steps will setup the solution and its projects, using default project templates (and ubiquitous *WeatherForecast* example), available in Visual Studio.